rob-brown/tricks-of-the-trade-jekyll/_posts/2022-10-17-reverse-engineering-dampes-dungeon-adventure.markdown

 <img height="200" src="/assets/img/eagles-tower.jpg"/>

 There’s an interesting thing to note about the Eagle’s Tower.
 The fourth floor is unreachable.
 You have to collapse the fourth floor into the third floor in order to reach it.
 In reality, you are probably traveling to and from the third and fourth floors.
-Internally, the game is probably re-mapping the stairs after you break the pillars.
+Internally, the game is probably re-mapping the stairs and doors after you break the pillars.
 It’s a similar trick to how the multiple floors works in the first place to make a three-dimensional dungeon into a two-dimensional dungeon (which is really just a one-dimensional list of chambers anyway).

 The keen eye will notice these two dungeons still fit into an 8x8 grid.
 This means you could logically create a multi-floor dungeon yourself even though Dampé’s map will show it as a single floor.